-In Alabama the maximum speed limit is posted at 70 mph (113 km/h) on the interstate while other four-lane highways are limited to 65 mph (105 km/h).
-All other two-lane roads are limited to 55 mph (89 km/h).
-A speed limit of 30 mph (48 km/h) in urban areas and 35 mph (56 km/h) on unpaved rural roads is enforced.
+In Alabama the maximum speed limit is posted at 70 mph (113 km/h) on the interstate while other four-lane highways are limited to 65 mph (105 km/h).For all other two-lane roads in Alabama speed limits are posted to 55 mph (89 km/h).
+The Alabama speed limits are posted at 30 mph (48 km/h) in urban areas and 35 mph (56 km/h) on unpaved rural roads is enforced.
 The speed limit for county paved roads is 45 mph (72 km/h).
 Alabama has a 15 mph (24 km/h) speed limit in school zones.

 In the State of Alabama, trucks carrying hazardous materials are not to exceed 55 mph (89 km/h).